hmajid2301/gitlab-auto-mr/README.rst

   --use-issue-name BOOLEAN  If set to True will use information from issue in
                             branch name, must be in the form #issue-number, i.e feature/#6.
+  --allow-collaboration     If set to True allow, commits from members who
+                            can merge to the target branch.
   --help                    Show this message and exit.

 .. code-block:: bash